Get Ahead Before the Year Ends: The 10 Skills You’ll Need for 2026

 How to develop it:

-Watch leadership talks by Nancy Duarte or Amy Cuddy.
+Watch TED Talks by Nancy Duarte or Amy Cuddy.

-Practise summarising complex ideas into three key points — it’s a great discipline for clear thinking.
+Practise summarising complex ideas into three key points.

 4. Stakeholder Management